rob93c/For_my/README.md

 # For_my
 A program I developed on my own for [**Azienda Agricola Trentina**](https://www.facebook.com/azagrtrentina) to manage the production of cheese, fully written with *Python 3* and *PEP8 compliant*.

-It stores data in a `.csv` file and can manage it, even generating graphics (using plotly).
+It stores data in a `.csv` file and can manage it, generating a chart (using plotly).

 ![Sample graphic preview](sample/sample.png)